"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Methodology

 \textbf{Participant Demographics.} All of our participants were $18$ years old or older, with median age of $29.5$ years ($\sigma=7.01$).
-Our participants self reported their genders as: woman $(12)$, man $(3)$, non-binary $(8)$, and three participants self-described as trans.\footnote{We report gender in line with guidance from \url{https://www.morgan-klaus.com/gender-guidelines.html}.} Participants who reported their race/ethnicity reported as: Black $(3)$, Asian $(2)$, Asian and white $(1)$, Hispanic and white $(2)$, and white alone $(11)$.
+Participants were invited to self-describe their gender and race/ethnicity in our screening survey.
+As such, our participants self reported their genders as: woman $(12)$, man $(3)$, non-binary $(8)$, and three participants self-described as trans.\footnote{We report gender in line with guidance from \url{https://www.morgan-klaus.com/gender-guidelines.html}.} Participants who reported their race/ethnicity reported as: Black $(3)$, Asian $(2)$, Asian and white $(1)$, Hispanic and white $(2)$, and white alone $(11)$. $9$ out of $22$ of our participants reported that they had a disability.
+Our participants were also asked their education status in the screening survey, reporting their highest level of education as a(n): Advanced degree ($2$), Bachelor's degree ($4$), Associate's degree ($3$), some college coursework but no degree ($8$), or a High School diploma ($2$).

-Three of our participants described \emph{during} the interview that they had participated in some kind of sex work prior: we had attempted to only interview those without such experience but can account for this by understanding that these participants could have either mis-read the screening survey, or not identified their types of work (stripping, intermittent phone sex, professional BDSM work) as sex work for the purposes of the study.
+$10$ of our participants reported in the survey that they had done gig work previously, on food delivery platforms (UberEats, PostMates, GrubHub, DoorDash), service provision websites (NextDoor, Craigslist, Facebook Marketplace), or ride-hailing platforms (Uber and Lyft). $6$ participants had done other paid digital work such as tutoring, marketing, selling art, or writing reviews.
+Lastly, three of our participants described \emph{during} the interview that they had participated in some kind of sex work prior: we had attempted to only interview those without such experience but can account for this by understanding that these participants could have either mis-read the screening survey or not perceived their work (stripping, phone sex, professional BDSM work respectively) as sex work.